Memory-two strategies forming symmetric mutual reinforcement learning equilibrium in repeated prisoners' dilemma game: Introduction

-Learning in game theory has been attracted much attention \cite{KalLeh1993,FudLev1993,HarMas2000,SAF2002,GalFar2013}.
-Because rationality of human beings is bounded \cite{Nag1995}, modeling of human beings as learning agents has been used in game theory and theoretical economics.
+Learning is another way of adaptation of human beings, and has also attracted much attention in theoretical economics \cite{KalLeh1993,FudLev1993,HarMas2000}, computer science \cite{Rou2016}, and complex systems theory \cite{KraKra1989,BisNai2000,SAF2002,MacFla2002,MasNak2011,GalFar2013}.
+Many methods of learning have been proposed in game theory \cite{FugLev1998}, and compared with experimental results \cite{EreRot1998,Dal2005,DalFre2011}.
 One of the most popular learning methods is reinforcement learning \cite{SutBar2018}.
 In reinforcement learning, an agent gradually learns the optimal policy against a stationary environment.
 Mutual reinforcement learning in game theory is a more difficult problem since the existence of multiple agents makes an environment nonstationary \cite{Rap1967,SanCri1996,HuWel2003,HKJKGC2017,BDK2019}.
 Several methods have been proposed for reinforcement learning with multiple agents \cite{BBD2008}.

+Recently, memory-$n$ strategies ($n$ periods memory strategies) with $n>1$ attract much attention in computational evolutionary game theory, because longer memory enables more complicated behavior \cite{LiKen2013,YBC2017,HMCN2017,MurBae2018,MurBae2020,Ued2021}.
+Especially, longer memory enables us to design robust strategies against implementation errors.
+Since agents in evolutionary biology are organisms, which are far from rational, it has been traditionally assumed that the length of memory of such agents is assumed to be short.
+This is in contrast to chronology of game theory in economics, where behaviors of rational and forward-looking agents were first studied and then memory length becomes shorter in order to describe agents with bounded rationality.
+Because rationality of realistic agents is bounded, shorter-memory strategies will be preferred if complexity is also considered.

-Here, we investigate mutual reinforcement learning in the repeated prisoner's dilemma game \cite{RCO1965}.
+Here, we investigate mutual reinforcement learning in the repeated prisoners' dilemma game \cite{RCO1965}.
 More explicitly, we investigate properties of equilibria formed by learning agents when the two agents alternately learn their optimal strategies against the opponent.
 In the previous study \cite{UsuUed2021}, it was found that, among all deterministic memory-one strategies, only the Grim trigger strategy, the Win-Stay Lose-Shift strategy, and the All-$D$ strategy can form symmetric equilibrium of mutual reinforcement learning.
-Recently, memory-$n$ strategies with $n>1$ attract much attention in game theory because longer memory enables more complicated behavior \cite{LiKen2013,YBC2017,HMCN2017,MurBae2018,MurBae2020,Ued2021}.
+A natural question is ``How does the set of such equilibria grow as the length of memory increases?''.
+Such direction of research can be useful when we construct strong strategies based on memory-one strategies, as in computational evolutionary game theory.
+Furthermore, we want to understand mutual reinforcement learning equilibria in terms of strategies, not equilibrium payoffs.
 However, even whether the above equilibria formed by memory-one strategies are still equilibria in memory-$n$ settings or not has not been known.